omaraflak/leaf/README.md

 A lightweight Python protocol for bringing up a peer-to-peer mesh network over raw radio transceivers.

-## Code Architecture

-The codebase is split into modular layers:
-1. `transceiver.py` & `mock_transceiver.py`: The physical layer.
-Represents the raw radio hardware, simulating collisions, hardware delays, and propagation distance.
-2. `frame.py`: The data-link layer.
-Handles packing, unpacking, parsing, and verifying (CRC32) binary packets (`MeshFrame`).
-3. `mesh_protocol.py`: The network layer.
-Handles the routing logic, route discovery, message ACKs, and deduplication.

-## How it works (The Algorithms)
+## How it works

-Our protocol uses two main algorithms to ensure messages reach their destination reliably across multiple devices:
+The protocol combines several techniques to deliver messages reliably across a network of nodes that can only talk to their immediate neighbors.

-1. **CSMA/CA (Carrier-Sense Multiple Access with Collision Avoidance)**:
+### CSMA/CA (Carrier-Sense Multiple Access with Collision Avoidance)

 Also known as "Listen Before Talk".
-Before a node transmits data, it listens to the antenna.
+Before a node transmits, it listens to the antenna.
 If it hears another node talking, it waits for a random exponential backoff period before trying again.
 This drastically reduces radio wave collisions and allows the network to scale without scrambling packets.

-2. **AODV Routing (Ad hoc On-Demand Distance Vector)**:
+### AODV Routing (Ad hoc On-Demand Distance Vector)

-   Instead of blindly flooding data packets everywhere, nodes establish precise paths on-demand.
+Instead of blindly flooding data packets everywhere, nodes establish precise paths on-demand:

-   - **Route Request (RREQ)**: When a node wants to send data, it floods a tiny RREQ packet.
+- **Route Request (RREQ)**: When a node wants to send data to a destination it doesn't have a route to, it floods a small RREQ packet across the network.
-   - **Route Reply (RREP)**: When the destination hears it, it sends an RREP backwards along the discovered path.
+- **Route Reply (RREP)**: When the destination hears the RREQ, it sends an RREP back along the discovered path.
-   - Once the path is locked in, the heavy `DATA` packets are sent *only* along that precise sequence of nodes.
+- Once the path is established, DATA packets are sent *only* along that precise chain of nodes.
 Intermediate nodes act as relays.

+Routes are cached for 5 minutes.
+If a route expires or breaks (detected by a failed ACK), the node automatically re-discovers a new path.

+### End-to-End ACKs with Retries

+When a node sends a unicast message, it waits for an acknowledgment (ACK) from the final destination.
+If the ACK doesn't arrive within a timeout, it clears the cached route and retries with a fresh route discovery.
+This provides reliable delivery — `send_message` returns `True` only when the destination has confirmed receipt.

+### Message Deduplication

+Every frame carries an `(origin, sequence_number, type)` tuple.
+Nodes track recently seen messages and silently drop duplicates.
+This is essential for RREQ flooding to work correctly — without it, a single RREQ would loop endlessly through the network.

+### Route Discovery Coalescing

+If multiple messages target the same destination before a route is established, only a single RREQ is broadcast.
+All pending senders wait on the same discovery and share the result, avoiding redundant floods.

 ## Minimal Example